Who Needs an Estate Plan?

 You have a business

 Whether you’re a one person show or have employees, you want to ensure your business is properly addressed in your estate plan.
 Your estate plan should identify a key person in your operation who can take over your business and continue to run it after your passing, or liquidate and close your business, while maximizing the return for your beneficiaries.
+Click here for more information on estate planning for small business owners.

 You are newly divorced or getting a divorce